echoma/pymysql_split_tool/README.md

 	1. make connection to "src" mysql server
 	2. copy data with this sql: replace into `dest.database`.`dest.table` select * from `src.database`.`src.table` where `rule.filter`

+For action `check`, here is the work flow:

+1. make connection to mysql server.
+2. if `rule.group_int` is not set, use this sql to get a group integer list: select n from `src.database`.`src.table` group by `rule.group_column` method result
+3. for each integer in group list, select count() and sum() in both src and dest tables. do the comparation.

+For action `remove`, here is the work flow:

+1. make connection to mysql server.
+2. if `rule.group_int` is not set, use this sql to get a group integer list.
+3. for each integer in group list, delete records in src table.